economycomfort/dotfiles/README.md

 included bootstrap.sh script.
 Run `bootstrap.sh -h` for usage.
 Existing files will be backed up into `~/.dotfiles.bak.$date`.

-Tested on MacOS Mojave and Debian Stretch using recent versions of zsh.
+Tested on MacOS (Mojave, Big Sur), Debian Stretch, and Ubuntu 20.04 LTS using recent versions of zsh.
+I don't see why it wouldn't work on most anything Unix-like.
-Not tested on BSD, but should work just fine.
 Cygwin?
 All bets are off, you monster.

 ## Components